Post job

 According to schematics and analyzing specifications, a pipe welder is responsible for maintaining and repairing pipe systems and components.
 Pipe welders inspect the quality of the materials, assemble tools for welding preparations, ensure the safety of the welding method and structural units, and strictly adhere to safety operations procedures.
 They also examine finished welds to identify any defects and perform adjustments as needed.
 A pipe welder must have a broad knowledge of the mechanical industry to operate machinery and construct a safe piping system.

 These skill sets are where the common ground ends though.
-A fabricator responsibility is more likely to require skills like "basic math," "calipers," "math," and "tape measure."
-Whereas a pipe welder requires skills like "fcaw," "safety equipment," "rough spots," and "install pipe."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a fabricator are more likely to require skills like "basic math," "calipers," "math," and "tape measure."
+On the other hand, a job as a pipe welder requires skills like "fcaw," "safety equipment," "rough spots," and "install pipe."
+As you can see, what employees do in each career varies considerably.

 The MIG welder is responsible for creating metal projects using inert gas welding techniques and electric arc processes.
 MIG welders carefully fuse metal components, avoiding contamination on the weld, as well as managing the metal bond defects.
 They analyze specifications, interpret blueprints, and operate various machine tools and equipment for accurate measuring and cutting.
 The MIG welder should strictly follow the safety procedures at all times during operations to avoid hazards in the workplace, including the proper storage and cleaning of welding tools and materials.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, fabricator responsibilities are more likely to require skills like "basic math," "calipers," "mig," and "fabrication shop."
-Meanwhile, a mig welder might be skilled in areas such as "good communication," "safety equipment," "steel-toed boots," and "plasma arc."
+Meanwhile, a mig welder has duties that require skills in areas such as "good communication," "safety equipment," "steel-toed boots," and "plasma arc."
 These differences highlight just how different the day-to-day in each role looks.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from fabricators resumes, they are more likely to have skills like "hand tools," "basic math," "calipers," and "math."
-But a liner might have skills like "osha," "machinery equipment," "sandbags," and "rig."
+The required skills of the two careers differ considerably.
+For example, fabricators are more likely to have skills like "hand tools," "basic math," "calipers," and "math."
+But a liner is more likely to have skills like "osha," "machinery equipment," "sandbags," and "rig."

-When it comes to education, liners tend to earn similar education levels than fabricators.
+When it comes to education, liners tend to earn similar degree levels compared to fabricators.
 In fact, they're 1.1% more likely to earn a Master's Degree, and 0.1% more likely to graduate with a Doctoral Degree.